Fastest Growing Suburbs in Melbourne – 2026 Guide

 |---|---|---|---|

 Road upgrades play an equal role.
-The West Gate Tunnel, due in 2025, will ease the notorious bridge choke and slash trips for Sunshine, Altona North and Melton commuters.
-In the southeast, Monash Freeway widening and a planned rail to Clyde underpin Cranbourne East and Clyde North’s appeal.
-Up north, the Hume Freeway and looming North East Link promise faster links for Donnybrook, Kalkallo and Wallan, turning Sunday drives into weekday realities.
+The West Gate Tunnel, which opened on 14 December 2025, is easing the notorious bridge choke and cutting trips for Sunshine, Altona North and Melton commuters.
+In the south-east, the Monash Freeway Upgrade (completed in 2022) and a planned rail extension to Clyde underpin Cranbourne East and Clyde North’s appeal.
+Up north, the Hume Freeway and the North East Link (due to open in 2028) promise faster links for Donnybrook, Kalkallo and Wallan, turning Sunday drives into weekday realities.

 State projections back the anecdotal buzz.
-Wyndham and Melton are expected to nearly double their populations within three decades, largely because new rail corridors, hospitals and ring‑road upgrades make large‑scale urbanisation both feasible and appealing.
-Likewise, the rail‑served north from Craigieburn to Wallan is tipped for explosive expansion once electrification and mooted fast‑rail proceed.
-The pattern is clear: government pours concrete, developers pour footings, retailers hang signs, and soon enough removalists pour in after them.
+Wyndham and Melton are projected to add around 175,900 and 168,200 people respectively between 2021 and 2036, largely because new rail corridors, hospitals and ring road upgrades make large-scale urbanisation both feasible and appealing.
+Likewise, the rail-served north from Craigieburn to Wallan is tipped for explosive expansion once electrification and mooted fast rail proceed.

-The upcoming table spotlights ten suburbs priced under roughly $600k that are drawing buyers in droves.
-Broadmeadows and Dallas show how urban‑renewal projects and airport‑adjacent jobs can overhaul a reputation, while Melton still boasts metro Melbourne’s cheapest freestanding houses.
-Out west, coastal Werribee South delivers sea air on a budget, and in the south‑east, Doveton positions residents between Monash jobs and major freeways.
+The upcoming table spotlights ten suburbs priced under roughly $700k that are drawing buyers in droves.
+Broadmeadows and Dallas show how urban renewal projects and airport-adjacent jobs can overhaul a reputation, while Melton still boasts some of metro Melbourne’s cheapest freestanding houses.
+Out west, Werribee offers a bay-side lifestyle within reach on a budget, and in the south-east, Doveton positions residents between Monash jobs and major freeways.
 Proof, then, that affordable doesn’t have to mean unappealing—it can be strategic.

 | Suburb | Growth % | Median House Price | Key Driver |